Twitch Channel Points Ideas for Viewer Redemptions

 - Sound effects

-Tips for Implementing Channel Point Redemptions
+Tips for Implementing Channel Point Rewards

 1. Think up a name for your channel points.
 A good idea is to come up with something related to your stream name or mascot.
 It could also be related to your favorites – be it your favorite game, character, book, movie, story, object, or more.

 You might even relate it to your pet(s).
 It doesn’t have to be unique since you can still put your spin on it one way or another.
+Ask your community to get involved with coming up with a name!

 Some examples of names that other streamers have used in the past are: